Hildebrand Law, P.C. mobile logo

 Also, the couple bought a condominium, which they titled in both spouses’ names.
 That condominium was, therefore, community property.

 Less than two weeks later, the husband filed for divorce.
 During an initial court appearance in that divorce case, the husband claimed the wife was married to another man when they got married.
-The husband tried to dismiss the divorce based on the mutual fraud of him and his wife.
+The husband tried to dismiss the divorce based on an alleged claim of fraud.

 The court dismissed the divorce case based upon the wife’s admission that she did not divorce her first husband.
 Wife claimed she presumed her first husband was dead.
 Since she did not get a divorce from her first husband, her subsequent marriage was not valid.